explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 L          Keep the tip your right-hand ring finger lightly on this key.
 ;           Place the tip of the pinky on your right hand on this key.

 Are all of your fingers in place?
 You'll probably feel a small bump under your two index fingers on the F and J keys.
-These bumps will help you keep your hands in the right place as you start keyboarding online.
+These bumps will help you keep your hands in the right place as you start typing online.

 Your thumbs should rest lightly on the space bar.
 You can press the space bar with either thumb.
 Some people use their two thumbs alternately, while others tend to use the thumb on their dominant hand to press the space bar.
 If you're right-handed, you may find it more natural to use your right thumb.
 To find out which feels more comfortable, find a free typing test online and go through it without worrying about your accuracy - just focus on using the space bar.
 With a little practice this movement will become habit.